Follow Italianism

 Termini Station: Rome's main transport hub now has increased security | Photo: Depositphotos

-Termini station and the Esquilino district in the center of Roma, were declared 'red zone' (red zone) by the Italian Ministry of the Interior.
+Termini station and the Esquilino district in central Rome have been declared a 'red zone'. (red zone) by the Italian Ministry of the Interior.
 The measure aims to increase security and combat crime in the region.

 The main transport hub of the Italian capital, the Termini Station It is a crucial transit point for tourists and locals alike.
 However, the area is frequently the site of thefts and has been the scene of serious crimes such as stabbings in the past.

-This classification coincides with the beginning of the Jubilee Year, on December 24, 2024, a period in which Roma expects to receive more than 30 million visitors by 2025.
+This ranking coincides with the start of the Jubilee Year, on December 24, 2024, a period in which Rome expects to receive more than 30 million visitors by 2025.

 The declaration of a “red zone” around the station comes after two years of increased police presence in the area and at other stations in the city.
 That action resulted in 504 arrests, 82 deportations, 79 weapons seizures and the identification of 138 illegal or undocumented workers, according to the Ansa news agency.